slevithan/regex/README.md

 `;
 ```

 > Flag <kbd>x</kbd> is based on the [JavaScript proposal](https://github.com/tc39/proposal-regexp-x-mode) and support for flag <kbd>x</kbd> in many other regex flavors.
-Rules for whitespace *within character classes* are inconsistent across regex flavors, so `Regex.make` follows the JavaScript proposal and the flag <kbd>xx</kbd> option from PCRE and Perl.
+Note that rules for whitespace *within character classes* are inconsistent across regex flavors, so `Regex.make` follows the JavaScript proposal and the flag <kbd>xx</kbd> option from PCRE and Perl.

 <details>
   <summary>👉 <b>Show more details</b></summary>

 - Within a character class, `#` is not a special character.
 It matches a literal `#` and doesn't start a comment.
 Additionally, the only insignificant whitespace characters within character classes are <kbd>space</kbd> and <kbd>tab</kbd>.
-- Outside of character classes, the ignored whitespace characters are those matched natively by `\s`.
+- Outside of character classes, insignificant whitespace includes all Unicode characters matched natively by `\s`.
 - Whitespace and comments still separate tokens, so they aren't *ignored*.
-This distinction is important with something like `\0 1`, which matches a null character followed by a literal `1`, rather than throwing as the invalid token `\01` would.
+This is important with something like `\0 1`, which matches a null character followed by a literal `1`, rather than throwing as the invalid token `\01` would.
 Conversely, things like `\x 0A` and `(? :` are errors because the whitespace splits a valid node into incomplete parts.
 - Quantifiers that follow whitespace or comments apply to the preceeding token, so `x +` is equivalent to `x+`.
 - Whitespace is not insignificant within most enclosed tokens like `\p{…}` and `\u{…}`.
 The exception is `[\q{…}]`.
-- Line comments with `#` do not extend into or beyond interpolation, so interpolation effectively acts as a terminating newline for the sake of the comment.
+- Line comments with `#` do not extend into or beyond interpolation, so interpolation effectively acts as a terminating newline for the comment.
 </details>

-### Flag <kbd>n</kbd>
+### Flag `n`

 Flag <kbd>n</kbd> gives you *no auto capture* mode, which turns `(…)` into a non-capturing group but preserves named capture.
 It's always implicitly on.